rantingpirate/spinnrd/README.md

 Ensure to start/enable the `spinnrd.service` systemd service, and add the `/usr/share/spinnr/spinnr.sh` script to your desktop's auto-start applications.
+The default spinfile location to specify as an argument to the script will be found in `/run/spinnrd/spinnrd.spin` (_e.g. `/usr/share/spinnr/spinnr.sh /run/spinnrd/spinnrd.spin`_)

 ## Requirements
 ### Building